abiola9525/Multi_API/README.md

 1. Countries details: Information about countries, including their capitals, populations, GDPs, currencies, and more.

                         **Requirements**
+  i.
 Python 3.x
+  ii.
 Django 3.x
+  iii.
 Django Rest Framework 3.x

                          **Usage**
 Each API endpoint has its own set of views and serializers.
 The urls.py file in each app maps the URLs to the corresponding views.